 Which other destinations are you including

-Other stops while visiting South Africa will also have an impact on your choice of a safari lodge.
-The most popular option would be to fly into either the closet airport to the lodge or some have the option of flying into the airstrip of the reserve.
-The transfer to the lodge would then only be a few minutes away through the park.
+Other stops while visiting South Africa will also have an impact on your choice of a lodge safari in South Africa.
+The most popular option would be to fly into either the closest airport to the lodge or some have the option of flying into the airstrip of the reserve.
+The transfer to the Africa safari lodge would then only be a few minutes away through the park.

 A great combination would be to enjoy a few days at the beach after your safari.
 With early morning and late afternoon game drives, safari can be tiring.
-There are plenty of lodges that offer great specials when booking a safari and including a stay at the beach.
+There are plenty of lodge safaris in South Africa that offer great specials when booking a safari and including a stay at the beach.
 Here flights between the destinations would be ideal and a great time saver.

 However, if you are thinking of travelling from Cape Town along the Garden Route, there are some great safari lodge options.
 Sanbona Wildlife Reserve is only 3 hours drive from Cape Town and offers great Big 5 sightings.
 Ending your trip in Port Elizabeth, the Addo National Park is only an hours drive away.